 The Asian Culture Center and the School of Public Health Office of Student Diversity and Inclusion co-hosted a webinar/panel discussion, "COVID-19 Exposed," on April 8, 2020.
-Additional questions were asked, so please see below for responses from faculty and staff members

 If you were unable to attend, you can view the recording here: